aws-samples/step-functions-workflows-collection/PUBLISHING.md

 2. Hosted on this repo [https://github.com/aws-samples/step-functions-workflows-collection/](https://github.com/aws-samples/step-functions-workflows-collection/)

 ## Self hosted
-If you already have an existing GitHub repository with the associated template and workflow files you can use this to host your workflow.
-Jump to xxxxx
+If you  have an existing GitHub repository with the associated template and workflow files you can use this to host your workflow.
+Provide the correct URL to the your workflow template file, ASL, and image in the

 ## Hosted on this repo
-If you need a place to upload the associated template and workflow files you can follow teh steps below to make a Pull request to this repo.
+If you need a place to upload the associated template and workflow files you can follow the steps below to make a Pull request to this repo.

 ## Repo Names